The-Politico/chartwerk-editor/docs/api.md

 #### Grouping column

 Grouping columns are always categorical data used to create sub-groups or facets in a chart.
-They can be represented by color.
+They can be represented by color or used to facet charts.

 #### Annotation column

 Annotations are textual labels paired with data points.

-#### Faceting column

-A column of values used on some charts to create faceted charts, i.e., small multiples.

 Users are also given the option to ignore a column in the data, in which case the column is not made available through the Werk API.